-San Pancho is the ultimate chill Mexican surf town, much smaller & far less visited than neighbouring Sayulita.
-Within just a few days, we fell in love & are still seriously considering packing up our lives & moving here for good.
+San Pancho is the ultimate chill Mexican surf town, much smaller and far less visited than neighbouring Sayulita.
+Within just a few days, we fell in love and are still seriously considering packing up our lives and moving here for good.

-San Pancho (also known as San Francisco) is 20 minutes from Sayulita and around 1 hour drive from Puerto Vallarta international airport.
+San Pancho, also known as San Francisco, is 20 minutes from Sayulita and around a one hour drive from the Puerto Vallarta International Airport.